A life of love, art and an unbreakable will to survive.

 Film Independent’s Fiscal Sponsorship program opens the door to nonprofit funding for independent filmmakers and media artists.
 Donate today and help bring Living Art to life.

 Living Art follows the life of Mara Clawson, a brilliant visual artist battling a life-threatening genetic disease.
-As she prepares for the largest gallery show of her young career, Mara inspires everyone around her to help create a world full of love and kindness.
+As she prepares for the largest gallery show of her young career, Mara shows us what it means to create a life inspired by love and kindness.

-“I always like to be an artist, but my dream is to become a family.
+“I always like to be an artist, but my dream is to become a family I think.
 That’s it.
 Or to have a good life.
 That’s all.
-To have a good life. ” – Mara Clawson
+To have a good life.” – Mara Clawson

-Everything seemed normal for the first 10 hours of Mara’s life.
+Everything seemed perfect for the first 10 hours of Mara’s life.
 Then, without warning, she was rushed in an ambulance to the pediatric intensive care unit.
-Mara’s disease remained a mystery for much of her childhood – she was unable to walk or speak and suffered violent bouts of pneumonia and vomiting.
+Mara’s unstable condition remained a mystery for much of her childhood – she was unable to walk or speak and suffered violent bouts of vomiting and trouble breathing.

 Mara’s parents did everything they could to help.
-While Mara was struggling to communicate, and her family fought to understand her condition, Mara was exposed to oil and charcoal painting.
-Complex thoughts and emotions began to explode out of her and onto paper.
+While Mara was struggling to communicate, and her family was fighting to understand her condition, Mara found great joy in drawing and painting.
+Clear stories and emotions began to explode out of her and onto paper.
 Art became Mara’s means of communication.
-Her art is stunning, recognized by galleries, collectors and museums.
+Her art is stunning and recognized by galleries, collectors and museums.

 Eventually, Mara received an accurate diagnosis.
-She was born with Familial Dysautonomia(FD), a rare genetic disease that damages her autonomic nervous system.
+She was born with Familial Dysautonomia(FD), a rare genetic disease that damages her autonomic and sensory nervous systems.
 The disease is progressive and degenerative, and her family is unsure how long she will live.

-Mara’s unique perspective is precisely what makes her art remarkable.
+Mara’s unique perspective is a key part of what makes her art remarkable.
 Her work deals with the central themes of her life: survival, family, home and loneliness.
 As Mara’s career begins to flourish, she continues to fight for survival.
-Living Art follows this remarkable young woman as she works to open the biggest gallery show of her life.
+LIVING ART follows this remarkable young woman as she prepares for the opening of the biggest gallery show of her life.